aurorascharff/rsc-workshop/STEPS.md

 - Don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.
 - Add validation to the form in updateContact.ts, throw error
 - Add ErrorBoundary, contactId/edit/error.tsx
-- Then with useActionState and Zod, use result.data
+- Then with useActionState, "use client" and Zod, use result.data
 - Per-field errors coming back
 - Use errors, then test, then set defaultValue
 - By the way, we could use the isPending from useActionState for the loading state